Know more about psychiatric diagnoses

 When a habit isn’t just a HABIT

 All of us have patterns in our lives.
 We follow routines during most days, taking the same route to work or spending our free time in much the same ways.
 We all have patterns of behaviour, and most of us have reasons for doing things the way we do.
-In some people however, the patterns are not just patterns.
+In some people, however, the patterns are not just patterns.
 They are patterns that have run wild, patterns with a mind of their own.
 Such people have strange rituals.
-They wash their hands too many times a day.
+For example, they wash their hands too many times a day.
 They check to see that the lights are turned off so many times that they are late for work or cannot leave the house at all.
 To make matters worse, they are filled with unbearable anxiety or dread that something terrible will happen if things do not work their way.
 These people have obsessive-compulsive disorder.
 This disorder causes people to become haunted by repetitive thoughts (obsessions) or compelled to perform senseless, time-consuming rituals, or both (compulsions).
 Many people who have this disorder feel ashamed of their thoughts and behaviours and hide their condition.
 In recent years, awareness of obsessive-compulsive disorder (OCD) has increased, and effective treatments are available.

 What is obsessive-compulsive disorder?